Gogo200202/vencord-plugin-guide/vencord-plugin-guide.md

 e.isStaff=function(){return n(e)}
 ```
 ** **
-In settings, you'll notice a new "Patch Helper" tab in the Vencord category.
+In settings, you'll notice a new "Test Patch" tab in the Vencord category.

 > ℹ If you use VSCode, Vencord has a [companion extension](https://marketplace.visualstudio.com/items?itemName=Vendicated.vencord-companion).
 It's not required, but can be useful for doing things directly in your code editor